benfrick/docs-portfolio/src/doc/commerce/order/use_order.md

 |[BFF ORDER DETAIL](https://developer.niketech.com/docs/projects/BFF%20order%20Details?tab=api){:target="blank"}|/order_mgmt/user_order_detail/v1/{orderNumber}|GET|

-## <a name="best-practices"></a>Best Practices
+## Best Practices

 Listed below are some best practices for working with BFF Order Summary and BFF Order Details.

 ### Conditions for Retries

 For all Nike Cloud APIs, the general rule is that HTTP 4XX error codes (except for 429) should not be retried but HTTP 5XX errors can be retried.
-For general information on Nike error retry practices, see <a href="https://confluence.nike.com/pages/viewpage.action?spaceKey=DAHP&title=API+-+Error+Patterns#API-ErrorPatterns-RetrylogicbasedonHTTPstatuscode" target="_blank">API Error Patterns</a> on Confluence.
+For general information on Nike error retry practices, see [API Error Patterns](https://confluence.nike.com/pages/viewpage.action?spaceKey=DAHP&title=API+-+Error+Patterns#API-ErrorPatterns-RetrylogicbasedonHTTPstatuscode){:target="blank"} on Confluence.

 ### Test Environment